Azure-Samples/cognitive-services-speech-sdk/quickstart/swift/macos/from-microphone/README.md

-# Quickstart: Recognize speech in Swift on macOS using the Speech SDK
+# Quickstart: Recognize speech from a microphone in Swift on macOS using the Speech SDK

 This sample demonstrates how to create an macOS app in Swift using the Cognitive Services Speech SDK to transcribe speech recorded from a microphone to text.